Tutorial | Image classification without code#

 Images are organized into three folders depending on class.

-Before we can create an image classifier, we need to build a tabular dataset that tells our model the file path where it can find each image.
-The dataset also will include the class for each image, which will be the target for our model to predict.
-We’ll do this using the List Contents recipe, which lists all files in a folder, their file paths, and other information.
+Before we can create an image classifier, we need to build a tabular dataset including the file path where each image can be found.
+The dataset also will include the class or target for each image.

 This creates a column called target that contains the name of the folder where each image is located, which is the image’s category, or class.